Linuxfabrik/kickstart/README.rst

 * ``page_poison=1`` kernel cmdline option installed by bootloader cmd can leave the system unbootable due to a buggy UEFI firmware.
 This was observed with TianoCore firmware on qemu.
 Remove this option to boot.
 See https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/8.7_release_notes/known-issues.
 * Fedora 38: We observed problems booting into the installer.
 Try ``inst.neednet=1 rd.debug`` to get to the installer.
+* Last resort: If this Kickstart file doesn't work, copy it to a webserver and modify it to suit your needs.

 References